marblesit/CircuitBreaker/README.md

 ### Options

+There are three options
+* name - Name of the command.
+This will be used to collect statistics and for display when used with the [Hystrix dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard)
+* value - Name of the command if no name is specified
+* timeoutMilliseconds - Execution timeout in milliseconds.
+Default is 1000 ms.
+* useThreads - If true then a thread pool is used to handle the command execution.
+Otherwise the command runs in the current thread and semaphores are used to controll the number of concurrent executions.

 Create a Circuit Breaker with name "getValue".
 The timeout will be 5,000 ms and it will use thread pools.

 ```java